nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/platform-as-a-service.md

     *   At data level
     *   At runtime level
     *   At resource level
-*   Each project can have its own life cycle for upgrades
+*   Each project can have its own lifecycle for upgrades
 *   Project can be as custom as needed

 That's because we are convinced that this approach has much more value that "standard multi-tenants" that we started investing on the container based approach.